ChromaPDX/chroma-fund-docs/docs/source/chroma_fund/offering.rst

 Publish Offering
 ----------------

 From the Admin / Offerings view you can set the state of an offering.

+.. images:: /images/states.png

 States include:

 * editing: this is a draft mode. from editing you can **edit** or **submit**
 * submitted: the offering is complete and an admin can now **edit** or **publish** or **flag**